ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 *Syntactic Unification Principle* described in `#378 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0378-dependent-type-design.rst>`_.

-The warnings introduced in this proposal are intended help programmers enforce a pun-free style of programming in their Haskell projects if they so desire.
+The warnings introduced in this proposal are intended to help programmers enforce a pun-free style of programming in their Haskell projects if they so desire.
 It does not claim that one style of programming is strictly better than the other and acceptance or rejection of this proposal should not mean that one style is preferred over the other by GHC.